espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 After sending a slave address (see Step 3 on both diagrams above), the master either writes or reads from the slave.

-The information on what the master will actually do is hidden in the least significant bit of the slave's address.
+The information on what the master actually does is hidden in the least significant bit of the slave's address.

 For this reason, the command link sent by the master to write data to the slave contains the address ``(ESP_SLAVE_ADDR << 1) | I2C_MASTER_WRITE`` and looks as follows: